 Likewise, lemon juice is too acidic to sit on the surface of your teeth.
 You’re much better off using fluoridated toothpaste approved by the American Dental Association to strengthen enamel and whiten teeth.

 Since lemons are highly acidic, it’s difficult to know how much baking soda is needed to cancel out the acidity of the lemon juice.
 Rather than risking your oral health, we highly recommend scheduling an appointment with one of our dentists to learn how to safely whiten teeth.

 Oil pulling is the practice of swishing a teaspoon of edible oil (typically coconut) around your mouth to achieve white teeth.
-While proponents claim that oil pulling helps remove the bacteria responsible for plaque and tartar, there’s currently no evidence to support this theory.
-While anecdotes can be compelling, they don’t replace scientific evidence.
+While proponents claim that oil pulling helps remove the bacteria responsible for plaque and tartar, there’s currently no solid evidence to support this theory.

 It’s important to understand that many factors affect teeth whitening, such as smoking, eating staining foods, and neglecting oral health.
 While it may appear that oil pulling helps whiten teeth, the difference could be due to something simpler like reducing how much coffee you drink.

 Myth #4: If You Have Sensitive Teeth, Do Not Whiten Them